 To understand which creatives drive the best cost per click, you can rely on the data provided in the interface of ad-buying platforms.

 The problem is that clicks are just a supporting metric.
 They don’t give you the true cost per listen, which is the event you truly care about.
 Not to mention that platforms work with different definitions of a click.
 Some, like Facebook, will let you see the number of unique outbound clicks, while others report all clicks, no matter if a user has clicked several times or if a click was an ad interaction that didn’t result in a listen.
-As a broadcaster, the only way you can compare the performance of platforms apples to apples is to use an attribution solution for podcasting like Voxalyze.
+As a broadcaster, the only way you can compare the performance of platforms apples to apples is to use an podcast attribution tool like Voxalyze.